Wavelet-Harmonic Integration Methods: Introduction

 Spherical harmonics and other sets of orthogonal functions have been used to make many physical problems analytically tractable (e.g.~\cite{legendre}), even in the context of the DM velocity distribution~\cite{Lee:2014cpa}.
 What has so far gone unappreciated is the dramatic reduction in complexity that follows from the choice to represent the detector response function and the free DM--SM scattering operator in the same Hilbert spaces.

 This paper investigates the choices that make the vector space method so efficient, with particular attention given to the radial basis functions.
 The accuracy and practicality of the vector space integration method is ultimately determined by how quickly the radial basis function expansions converge, and on whether certain intermediate integrals can be completed analytically.
 Even mundane decisions, such as which rest frame to use for the velocity distributions, offer unanticipated opportunities to reduce the computation time by {additional} orders of magnitude.

-Section~\ref{sec:method} reviews the basic vector space integration method of Ref.~\cite{companionShort}, and derives the analytic simplifications that are independent of the form of the radial basis functions.
+Section~\ref{sec:method} reviews the basic vector space integration method of ref.~\cite{Lillard:2025ixi}, and derives the analytic simplifications that allow the scattering rate to be written in terms of the partial rate matrix, in Section~\ref{sec:partialrate}.
 In principle, the method could be used with any orthogonal basis of radial functions, but in practice, I find that familiar options such as Fourier or Bessel functions are suboptimal in a few respects.

-A better choice is presented in Section~\ref{sec:haar}: the spherical wavelets, which are designed for this application.
-The basis functions are piecewise constant, and almost maximally simple: this permits the analytic evaluation of the scattering matrix operator that appears in Section~\ref{sec:method}.
+A better choice is presented in Section~\ref{sec:haar}: the spherical wavelets, which I designed for this application.
+The basis functions are piecewise constant, and simple enough to permit the analytic evaluation of the scattering matrix operator that appears in Section~\ref{sec:method}.

 Like the Haar wavelets~\cite{haar} from which they are derived, each higher order spherical wavelet vanishes identically outside of a narrow region.
 In the large $n$ limit, the width of the $n$th wavelet is proportional to $1/n$.
-So, the projection of a function onto the wavelet-harmonic basis actually becomes easier, rather than harder, at large $n$, whereas the integrands for the Fourier or Bessel expansions are increasingly oscillatory and numerically difficult.
+So, the projection of a function onto the wavelet-harmonic basis actually becomes easier, rather than harder, at large $n$, whereas the integrands for the Fourier or Bessel expansions are increasingly oscillatory and numerically challenging.
 Section~\ref{sec:power} introduces a test for global convergence of a basis function expansion, and finds that the spherical wavelets also converge substantially faster (as a higher power of $1/n$) than the alternatives.

 Section~\ref{sec:demo} demonstrates the wavelet-harmonic integration method for a toy detector model (an idealized particle in a rectangular box) and a sample velocity distribution, comprised of a galactic DM halo and three large streams of differing widths.
 The demonstration culminates in a direct detection analysis combining the two models, concluding with a discussion of the computation time for each part of the calculation.
 Finally, the generalization of the wavelet-harmonic integration method is described in Section~\ref{sec:future}.
 Several other useful analytic results are provided in the appendices.